 With over 250 miles of water main and 17,000+ service connections in Framingham, it is important that we locate and address any leaks in the distribution system to reduce unaccounted for water loss and minimize lost revenue.

-The Water Division has contracted with a specialist in the field of leak detection, Miles Leak Detection.
-Their work includes placing specialized listening devices on hydrants and valve boxes to identify and locate any leaks for the Water Division to address.
+Specialized listening devices will be placed on fire hydrants and valve boxes in the road to identify and locate any leaks for the Water Division to address.